 - 66.3.1 In order to comply with the limitations on testing, Manufacturers or WRC Teams are required to complete the appropriate forms available from the FIA Technical delegate at least 5 days before the first day of testing. - 66.3.2 In the case of a Manufacturer, a maximum of 42 days in any calendar year.
 This clause does not apply to testing as stated in Art.
-66.1.1. - 66.3.3 In the case of WRC Teams, a maximum of 15 days in any calendar year for a 2-car team and a maximum of 10 days for a single car team.
+66.1.1. - 66.3.3 In the case of WRC Teams, a maximum of 1 day per registered car in any calendar year for each nominated event as indicated on their entry forms.
 This clause does not apply to testing as stated in Art.
-66.1.1. - 66.3.4 One test day will be counted for each World Rally Car present at a testing site.
+66.1.1. - 66.3.4 A single test day also covers the possibility for 2 or more drivers and/or more than one WRC car to test on the same test road, only if these drivers are not testing at the same time. - 66.3.5 For Manufacturer Teams and WRC Teams, 3 additional test days may be allocated to each team in addition to Art.
+66.3.2 and/or 66.3.3.
+These additional days will only be applicable to guest drivers who have not been nominated to score points in the Manufacturers Championship in the previous or current year.
+Teams should advise the FIA of any guest drivers' test, by email, five days in advance, with copy to all other registered teams (no test form required).
+The test must comply with articles 66.1 and 66.2.